YuriSamp/astro-vue-template/README.md

 # astro-vue-template

-A Astro + vue template for building apps and deploying on vercel.
+An Astro + vue template for building apps and deploying on vercel.

 ## Usage